thoth-industries/instaluvy/aura_guidelines/class_A.md

 eff Taylorism (i.e., Frederick Taylor) in the arts and humanties.
 Commodification can be great for stocking your kitchen, but in the humanities: decommoditize, decommoditize.

+these stipulations may change without notice.
+Even if "you bought the shirt" etc. etc..
+Items may change from one class of aura protocol to another without notice, unless otherwise so stiuplated.